anttijuu/O3-chat-client/README.md

 The default server address is `https://localhost:8001/`.
 You can change it from the code, or from the app when it is running using the command `/server`.

-You *have* to give the two parameters to the client as described below.
+You *have* to give the two parameters to the client as described above.

-You can launch the client either from from the terminal (parameters are explained below):
+You can launch the client either from from the terminal:

 ```bash
 java -jar target\ChatClient-0.0.1-SNAPSHOT-jar-with-dependencies.jar 2 C:\path\to\localhost.cer
 ```

-If the cer file is on the root directory of the project, just give the file name without a path.

 or in *nix machines: